BayashiPascal/PBErr/README.md

 # PBErr
-PBErr is a C library offering structures and functions to manage errors in others libraries
+PBErr is a C library providing structures and functions to manage errors in others libraries